Updated post: 18/11/18 | November 2018

 - Admission is free

-4. Have your gold-topped cake and eat it
+4. Have your gold-topped cake and eat it at The Emirates Palace Hotel

 The Emirates Palace Hotel is the last word in opulence.
 Situated at the far western end of the corniche, think ornate domes – 114 of them but who’s counting? – gold leaf and a lot of marble.
 Sadly, the ATM dispensing gold bars has gone but you can indulge in chocolate cake, sprinkled with gold … highly recommended by yours truly!
 Or swap a dusting of cinnamon on your cappuccino for 24 karat gold sprinkles?
 Doesn’t your weekend in Abu Dhabi deserve some sparkle?